Zaporozhec7/fat_tweet/README.md

 3. It quite buggy for now

 ##Installation
-After extension will be validated in Chrome webstore, it can be installed from there (for now it wait validation, when will be published here will be published link to it).
+Extension can be installed from Chrome webstore - https://chrome.google.com/webstore/detail/fat-tweet/jaafhefkahfplcmdmmojbpcapekcpapm

-If someone want use extension now, he can download extension .crx file in "releases" section here:
+If someone want use latest extension version, if that version not uploaded to webstore yet, he can download extension .crx file in "releases" section here:

 1. Download .crx file
 2. Open extensions page in your browser